Greenwashing in Sustainable Tourism & Responsible Travel

 In 2009, the Sustainable Tourism Stewardship Council was also created.

-In 2010, the two organizations— the Partnership for Global Sustainable Tourism Criteria and the Sustainable Tourism Stewardship Council (STSC) – merged, forming the existing GSTC – the Global Sustainable Tourism Council (the “C” now referring to “Council”, rather than the earlier “Criteria”), later added to in 2014 by merging in the Tour Operator Initiative (TOI), committed to sustainable value chain development.
+In 2010, the two organizations— the Partnership for Global Sustainable Tourism Criteria and the Sustainable Tourism Stewardship Council (STSC) – merged, forming the GSTC – the Global Sustainable Tourism Council (the “C” now referring to “Council”, rather than the earlier “Criteria”), later added to in 2014 by merging in the Tour Operator Initiative (TOI), committed to sustainable value chain development.

-The GSTC
+The GSTC Responsible Travel Work:

 • develops standards with its Destination Criteria and Industry Criteria frameworks, which enables it to